RyanScottLewis/lightbar-rb/README.md

 So, if you'd like a user other than root to control the lightbar, simply add them to the `lightbar` group.

+If you intend to add a user to the `lightbar` group have them control the lightbar within the same session, you need to reload the D-Bus configuration.
+You can do this by running: `systemctl reload dbus`

 ### Pi-Blaster Configuration

 Pi-Blaster is required for use with Lightbar.
 The `lightbar` Systemd service requires Pi-Blaster as